dentproject/dentOS/docs/PersistWorkflow.md

 The default ONL root file system is then a copy-on-write (using overlayfs) view into that file system image.

-It has the following properites:
+It has the following properties:

-* Any file that is editted/removed/etc is transparently copied into a RAM disk via overlayfs
+* Any file that is edited/removed/etc is transparently copied into a RAM disk via overlayfs
 * Thus, any changes to files appear as you would expect, until a reboot
-* Any file that is uneditted remains backed by the /mnt/onl/data file system, so you do not need to have enough RAM to store the entire rootfs.
+* Any file that is unedited remains backed by the /mnt/onl/data file system, so you do not need to have enough RAM to store the entire rootfs.
 This is important with switches that do not have much RAM to begin with.